tillbiskup/labinform-eln/docs/concepts.rst

   * Small footprint: minimum system requirements, simple installation, no database backend
+  * Robust, resilient, sustainable, and long-term available
   * Wiki-based: simple, yet powerful markup; high flexibility
   * Entries are created by web forms and based on templates
+  * Recurring blocks of a labbook entry can be inserted using templates
   * Help texts are included right into the ELN
   * Inventory: Samples and batches
   * Usually one labbook entry per measurement
   * Measurements are grouped by method
   * Labbook entries contain crucial metadata
   * Labbook entries are cross-referenced from the sample pages and *vice versa*
-  * Recurring blocks of a labbook entry can be inserted using templates
   * Most adjustments can be made from *within* the Web UI

+Furthermore, it should be noted that many of these concepts are implemented in the `DokuWiki wiki engine <https://www.dokuwiki.org/>`_ the LabInform ELN is based upon.
+Being able to implement a fully working ELN using DokuWiki and a series of well-chosen plugins demonstrates nicely that the authors of DokuWiki got some fundamental design decisions right in the first place.

 Small footprint